gohomestead/homestead/README.md

 </p>

-<b>Homestead</b> is a crypto system to provide subsizided interest rates for mortgages.
-The system allows borrowers to mint tokens that represent lines of credit.
-These tokens can then be sold by the borrower in order to purchase a home or pay off previous financing.
-Over time, the borrower will repurchase the token from the market to pay off their loans, burning the token.
+<b>Homestead</b>  uses monetary premium and digital asset speculation to subsidize interest rates for borrowers.

+The system mints credit tokens that are backed by claims on a borrower’s real estate.
+These tokens can then be sold by to purchase the home or pay off previous financing.
+Over time, the borrower will repurchase the token from the market to pay off their loans.

-The protocol consists of two core components: subsidized credit tokens (Georgies) representing debt obligations and a fee tokens (Henries) that help to subsidize interest rates and provide a mechanism for price stability.
-This whitepaper outlines the protocol's mechanics, economic incentives, regulatory considerations, and risk factors.
+Holders of these credit tokens are minted an ownership token.
+Interest from the mortgages as well as fees inherit in the system are used to buy back and burn this ownership token.

 ## Setting up and testing